 Are you currently on the Nova-academy website?
 To proceed with the registration, simply click on the "More information" box located on the left side.

 As UGent PhD student you can incorporate this 'transferable skills seminar: research & valorization' in your Doctoral Training Program (DTP).
 To get a refund of the registration fee from your Doctoral School (DS) please follow these strict rules and take the necessary action in time.
-The deadline to open a dossier on the DS website (Application for Registration) for this course is September 22, 2023.
+Open a dossier on the DS website (Application for Registration) for this course as fast as possible.

 Opening a dossier with your DS does not mean that you are enrolled for the course with our academy.
 You still need to register on this site.